 - Note history of heart disease and diabetes.
 Is the patient at increased risk of arrhythmias, TIAs, stroke, peripheral neuropathies or hypoglycaemic episodes, for example?

 - Most modern treatments for hypertension are less likely to produce postural hypotension than older ones but it may still occur.
 Alpha-blockers, including phenothiazines, can drop blood pressure.
 Review all drugs, especially those that may cause confusion or sedation.
-In general, the risk presented by benzodiazepine hypnotics outweighs benefit in the elderly.

 Ask about general health: